-Crunchy Peanut Butter Fudge is a traditional fudge recipe.
-It’s easy to make and pretty addictive.
+Crunchy Peanut Butter Fudge is a traditional fudge recipe and it’s pretty addictive.
 This is one of the best fudge recipes you will find.
-The peanut butter crunch is surrounded by creamy soft fudge and is sure to be a hit around the holidays or any time of year.
+Plus, this is an easy fudge recipe that’s perfect for the Thanksgiving and Christmas holidays.

 This is the time of year to be making a lot of fudge.
 It’s delicious, it’s easy to make, and it pretty much makes everyone happy.
 Just say the word and people come-a-runnin’.